MichaelAkridge-NOAA/Fish-or-No-Fish-Detector/README.md

-# Yes-Fish---No-Fish-Detector
+# Yes Fish / No Fish Detector
 Is there a fish 🐟 or not?
 Detect vulnerable marine ecosystems(corals, crinoids, sponges, and fish.)
 Using Yolo8 and FathomNet model